cyberiums/cyberdoc/docs/_legacy/Metrics-and-Monitoring.md

 ## Monitoring metrics

-Although inspecting metrics via the console is very useful to gain an insight into the internal state of Geth, it falls short of visualizing how these metrics evolve over time, possibly under different circumstances and events.
-To overcome this limitation, Geth introduces a monitoring tool (`geth monitor`) that periodically queries a node for the requested metrics and plots them on a terminal based UI.
+Although inspecting metrics via the console is very useful to gain an insight into the internal state of Geth Flavours, it falls short of visualizing how these metrics evolve over time, possibly under different circumstances and events.
+To overcome this limitation, Geth Flavours introduces a monitoring tool (`geth monitor`) that periodically queries a node for the requested metrics and plots them on a terminal based UI.

 ![Monitoring tool](http://i.imgur.com/Nug0sPG.png)